rsjaffe/MIDI2LR/Source/LRPlugin/ReadMe.txt

 Updating From A Previous Version
 ================================

-1. Close the MIDI2LR application if running
+1. Close Lightroom.

-2. In Lightroom, remove the old MIDI2LR plugin by going to File→Plugin-Manager→Remove
+2. Install to the same directory as was used in the prior version.

-3. Add the new MIDI2LR plugin by going to File→Plugin-Manager→Add and navigating to and selecting the MIDI2LR.lrplugin folder
+3. Restart Lightroom.

 =====
 Notes